ArielMobileLab/Andromeda/README.md

 # andromeda
-handytools to process simulator and physiological files
+Handy tools to process simulator and physiological data